qedrohenrique/college/README.md

 # College

-This is a collection of exercises and projects I developed during my graduation at UNIFESP/ICT.
+This is a collection of exercises and projects I developed during my studies at UNIFESP/ICT.

-Feel free to copy and use them into your own code.
+Feel free to copy and use them in your own code.

-### **There are stuff about the following topics:**
+### **This repository contains materials related to the following topics:**

 - Algorithms and Data Structures
 - Artificial Intelligence
-- Compilators
+- Compilers
 - Networks
-- Math
+- Mathematics
 - Operating Systems
 - XR
-- and more...
+- And more...